 My favourite session was supposed to be a SUP lesson at Taghazout Bay in front of Sol House.
 The gods had mercy on me and sent a strong, hot, red dusty wind straight off the desert which meant SUPing was dangerous and impractical.
 So we grabbed some skim boards and played on the shore instead.
 Within half an hour the wind eased to a gentle offshore.
 We ran back to the surf village swapped our skimboards for longboards and enjoyed 2ft glassy waves in nothing but boardshorts.
 Magic.

-My top tip if you’re an experienced surfer is hire transport and find good waves by yourself, or with a fellow surfer of similar ability.
+My top tip if you’re an experienced surfer is hire transport and find good waves by yourself.
+Or hire a surf guide with some friends of equal surfing ability.
 If you’re in a guided group of mixed ability, you’ll be taken to spots that suit the least able surfer.
 It’s the safest and most sensible option for guides and instructors.

 Unless you have a sacrificial travel board, I’d advise hiring from Tadenga.
 It costs £44 to hire a surfboard for 5 days (at time of posting), and you can swap boards as often as you like.